-Next Saturday, along with thousands of fellow Tampanians (and foreigners alike), I will be celebrating the Gasparilla Parade in the Sunshine state.
-Thus, for Cultural Tidbits Monday this week, I wanted to give you a background — and foreground? — of this hugely-popular parade in the bay city of Tampa, Florida.
+UPDATED January 2014 This month, along with thousands of fellow Tampanians (and foreigners alike), I will be celebrating the Gasparilla Pirate Festival in the Sunshine State.
+Thus, for Cultural Tidbits Monday this week, I wanted to tell you all about the history, events, and where to stay when attending this popular series of events in Tampa, Florida.

-Just like almost every other “meaningful” celebration of a “local hero,” Gasparilla has unfortunately gotten the bad rep of being a drinking fest (aka sh*tshow) — and for a reason.
-With girls flashing their upper assets and beads thrown everywhere, plus several shots and beers drunk in-between, the Gasparilla Parade can be easily dubbed Tampa Bay’s Mardi Gras.
+Just like almost every other celebration of a “local hero,” Gasparilla (as it is locally known) has unfortunately gotten the bad rep of being nothing but a fest of debauchery — and for a reason.
+With girls flashing their upper assets and beads thrown everywhere, plus several shots and beers drunk in-between, Gasparilla can be easily dubbed Tampa Bay’s Mardi Gras.
 Minus the pirates, of course.

 The real name of this multi-day event is the Gasparilla Pirate Festival.
-Therefore, not only it includes the wildly-popular “adult” events (aka drink fests), but also a kids parade the preceding weekend, including a great fireworks display called “Piratechnic Extravaganza.”
+Therefore, not only it includes the wildly-popular “adult” events (read: drink fests), but also a kids’ parade the preceding weekend, including a great fireworks display called “Piratechnic Extravaganza.”

-We must be honest here, though: While the kids parade and fireworks event have good attendance, the main events of the Gasparilla Festival are the two adult-oriented parades.
-First off is the day parade, also called “The Invasion,” which happens at the end of January every year.
+We must be honest here, though: While the kids’ parade and fireworks display have good attendance, the main events of the Gasparilla Festival are the two adult-oriented parades.
+First off is the day parade, also called “The Invasion,” which typically takes place the last Saturday of January every year.

-“The Invasion” honors the legend of José Gaspar (aka Gasparilla), a Spanish pirate captain who apparently invaded the Bay area (Florida’s west coast) between the late 18th – early 19th century.
-No evidence of such “attack” or even the capt. himself appears in writing until late 20th century though, which makes his existence dubious.
+“The Invasion” honors the legend of José Gaspar (also known as Gasparilla): a Spanish pirate captain who allegedly invaded the Bay area (Florida’s west coast) between the late 18th – early 19th century.
+No evidence of such “attack” or even the captain himself appears in writing until the late 20th century though, which makes his existence dubious.

-So, are you ready to party?
-Gasparilla’s “Invasion” day parade takes place next weekend, 28th.
+Are you ready to party?
+Gasparilla’s “Invasion” day parade takes place Saturday, January 25th, 2014.
 While the event starts around 10 AM, heavily drinking & pre-gaming usually start around 5-6 AM at a house party near you (still, to this day, I do not know why…)